-That was one of the reasons stated in Peter Mukerjea’s application for receiving home-cooked food in jail; the CBI Magistrate court yesterday allowed his application on the grounds of his age and ailing health
+That was one of the reasons stated in Peter Mukerjea’s application for receiving home-cooked food in jail; CBI Magistrate court allowed his application on grounds of age and ailing health

 The CBI Magistrate Court yesterday allowed Peter Mukerjea’s application for home food at Arthur Road jail, where he is currently lodged.
 A variety of reasons were given in the application, which included Mukerjea’s health problems and his British nationality, because of which his body is used to a ‘different level of food quality’.

 The application also stated that Peter is 60 years old and suffers from various ailments, namely high cholesterol, high blood pressure and water retention.
 File pic